 This guide features classroom-ready lesson plans and handouts which focus on the Ten Key Literacy Skills.
-This educational resource is meant to accompany the text Manga Classics: Romeo and Juliet, and is perfect for use by teachers, parents, and students looking to enhance cross-curricular skills.
+This educational resource is meant to accompany the related Manga Classics text, and is perfect for use by teachers, parents, and students looking to enhance cross-curricular skills.